bortch/Revealable/readme.md

-# Revealable On Chain Secret Scheme for NFT
+# Revealable On Chain Secret Scheme

 This is a scheme to embed a **secret** in a smart contract that could be revealed by the owner of the contract.